 - In a large bowl beat together the butter and 1 ⅓ cup granulated sugar until fluffy.

 - Beat in the egg, egg yolk and vanilla - the mixture will look fluffier after this step.

-- In a medium bowl whisk together the flour, corn starch, cream of tartar, baking soda and 1 tsp cinnamon.
+- In a medium bowl whisk together the flour, corn starch, cream of tartar and baking soda

-- On a plate or in a shallow bowl, stir together the 3 tbsp granulated sugar and 1 tbsp cinnamon.
+- On a plate or in a shallow bowl, stir together the 3 tablespoons granulated sugar and 1 tablespoon.

 - Form the cookie dough into balls with about 1 to 1.5 tablespoons of dough each - I used a cookie scoop for this.
-Roll each dough ball in the cinnamon sugar mixture then place about 2 inches (5 cm) apart on the cookie sheet.
+Roll each dough ball in the cinnamon sugar mixture then place about 2 inches (5 cm) apart on the lined cookie sheets.

 - Bake one sheet at a time in the middle of the oven for about 9-11 minutes, or until the tops look just set.
 Cool on the cookie sheets for at least 5 minutes before transferring to a cooling rack.

 - Eggs: You will need 2 eggs in total for this recipe, however, only use the egg yolk from the second egg.

 - Flour: If you like your cookies extra thick, feel free to use 3 cups (375 grams) of flour.